omercanb/omercanb/README.md

 ### Hi there 👋
+My name is Can. 😁
+I'm a first year student at Bilkent University CS. 🏫

+I'm currently learning AI and Transformers and also looking to discover other CS fields.

 <!--
 **omercanb/omercanb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.